ajkaijanaho/simple-lisp/README.txt

 The language is specified in
   http://users.jyu.fi/~antkaij/opetus/okp/2017/lambda-calculus3.pdf

+There are the following extensions to that language:

+  (DEFINE (var def) ... (var def))

+  binds each var to the corresponding def in the current environment.
+  The definitions can be mutually recursive.

+  (PRINT sexp)

+  Prints the sexp to stdout followed by newline.

 The implementation language is C99 and should compile on any modern C compiler.
 I have tested it using gcc 6.2.0 and clang 3.8.1 on Ubuntu 16.10.
 I recommend using clang.